Managing Information Overload - How to Navigate the Digital Flood

 The amount of information the human brain processes daily has increased roughly fivefold since 1986.
 Smartphone notifications, social media timelines, and news push alerts constantly compete for attention, placing excessive load on the prefrontal cortex.

 The prefrontal cortex handles decision-making, attention control, and working memory.
 Each act of filtering information consumes energy, leading to Decision Fatigue.
 That feeling of being unable to make even trivial choices by evening is the result of this accumulated exhaustion.
+The brain's energy is finite; there is a clear difference between your decision-making capacity in the morning and in the evening.

 Three Signs of Information Overload